ManishThumma/ManishThumma/README.md

 I'm pursuing a Master's in Business Analytics at University of Cincinnati and continuously leveling up my expertise in statistical modeling, time series forecasting, and data-driven strategies. 🎓

 💞️ Looking to collaborate:
-I'm eager to work with fellow techies and analysts on data visualization, logistic regression models, and machine learning projects!
+I'm eager to work with fellow techies and analysts on data visualization, forecasting, logistic regression models, and machine learning projects!
 Let's build something awesome together! 🚀

 📫 Reach me here: